MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L02_Solution.md

 ## Exercise 1 - Create publisher and solution

-In this exercise, you will access the Power Apps maker portal, the Development environment and create a new solution.
+In this exercise, you will access the Power Apps maker portal, the Developer environment and create a new solution.

 ### Task 1.1 – Maker portal